RIOT-OS/RIOT/GOVERNANCE.md

 Release managers might need to contact GitHub admins to configure the branch protection rules for the release branch.
 Beyond those technical duties and access rights, they do not have any special rights among maintainers.
 They are picked by the maintainers, usually based on seniority.
-The maintainers try to take care to spread the admin responsibility over several organizations within the maintainer body.
+The maintainers try to take care to spread the admin responsibility over several project stakeholders within the maintainer body.

 There are also admins on the other RIOT discussion platforms.
 Beyond technical administrative duties they do not have any special rights.
 These admins usually are appointed or self-appointed on merit, i.e., whoever sets up the platform usually is (one of) its admin(s).